Creating a Substance Abuse Treatment Plan

 Using an existing template for treatment plans can also be very helpful for behavioral therapists and counselors.
 Following the treatment plan's progress also allows patients to know their expectations, making them more accountable for their actions.
 This accountability can help them see the value in their recovery and overall health.
 When writing a treatment plan, therapists need to see the plan from their patient's perspectives.

 This method can offer an increased sense of intuition when communicating with patients about treatment that they will be receptive to.
-Writing a treatment plan that fully involves a patient and therapist can also reduce a patient's feelings of isolation and hopelessness.
+Writing an addiction treatment plan that fully involves a patient and therapist can also reduce a patient's feelings of isolation and hopelessness.

 Documenting and charting notes is essential to keep track of progress and compare it with the patient's initial assessment.
 Some additional tips that may be helpful when developing a substance abuse treatment plan are: